AdrienneChiu/Magic8-Ball/README.md

-  A small project creating a Magic 8 Ball for fun in python
+A small Python project to make a Magic 8 Ball that gives random answers to yes-or-no questions